-- Right-click Explore on the DVD in your drive.
-View the available files and folders. - 7) Copy the files and folders to the DRAWING-W-SOLIDWORKS-2012 folder.
-The DRAWING-W-SOLIDWORKS-2012 folder is the working folder for this book.
+Copy the folders to your hard drive.

+6) Copy the folders to the DRAWING-W-SOLIDWORKS-2014 folder.
+Use the DRAWING-W-SOLIDWORKS-2014 folder as the working folder for this book.
 Store chapter Drawing templates in the MY-TEMPLATES file folder.
 Store Chapter Sheet formats in the MY-SHEETFORMATS folder.

-Drawing templates and Sheet formats that are created in this chapter are located in the CHAPTER 5-TEMPLATES-SHEETFORMATS folder on the DVD.
-Check for proper path location on your system for created Sheet formats and Drawing templates.
+All Drawing templates and Sheet formats that are created in this chapter and in the book are provided in the CHAPTER 5-TEMPLATES-SHEETFORMATS folder.